Nashville-Software-School-Assessments/python-django-assessment/README.md

 # Book 2 Assessment
-This assessment will check your ability to write django models, serializers, and viewsets
+This assessment will check your ability to write django models, serializers, and viewsets.

+This will also assess your ability to solve problems and ask for help.
+Use your resources!
+This includes instructors, google, and past projects.
+This does not include teammates.

 ### Completing the Assessment
 1. Set up the virtual environment